MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

    Field | Recommended Value
    --- | ---
    **Consumer key** | `OAuthkey`
-   **Consumer name** | `Microsoft Graph connector App` **Public key** | Copy the public key from `confluence_publickey.pem` file generated from *Step 3.4.1* and paste it into this field (for example, `iuasge87awegrq3...`).
+   **Consumer name** | `Microsoft  connector App` **Public key** | Copy the public key from `confluence_publickey.pem` file generated from *Step 3.4.1* and paste it into this field (for example, `iuasge87awegrq3...`).

 5. Select **Continue**.
-After successful creation, the application link will be displayed on the following screen.
+After successful creation, the application link is displayed on the following screen.

    :::image type="content" alt-text="Link Applications post creation" source="media/confluence-connector/confluence-onpremises-applications-link-2.png" lightbox="media/confluence-connector/confluence-onpremises-applications-link-2.png":::

 #### Step 3.4.3 Enter the consumer key and private key to sign in

-In the connection creation configuration assistant in Microsoft 365 admin center, enter the **Consumer key** created during *Step 3.4.2* and **Private key** from `confluence_privatekey.pcks8` file in *Step 3.4.1*.
+In the connection creation configuration assistant in the Microsoft 365 admin center, enter the **Consumer key** created during *Step 3.4.2* and **Private key** from `confluence_privatekey.pcks8` file in *Step 3.4.1*.
 Enable pop-up in the browser for Microsoft 365 admin center and select **Sign in**.

-#### Step 3.4.4 Enter verification code to Finish Sign in
+#### Step 3.4.4 Enter verification code to finish sign-in

-In the Confluence sign in screen, enter service account credentials.
+In the Confluence sign-in screen, enter service account credentials.
 After successful sign-in, you'll get a verification code like the following screen.

 :::image type="content" alt-text="Verification code" source="media/confluence-connector/confluence-onpremises-applications-link-3.png" lightbox="media/confluence-connector/confluence-onpremises-applications-link-3.png":::

-Enter the **Verification Code** in connection creation configuration assistant and select **Finish Sign in**.
+Enter the **Verification code** in connection creation configuration assistant and select **Finish sign in**.
 After successful sign-in, select **Next**.

-#### OAuth 2.0 (Recommended)
+#### OAuth 2.0 (recommended)

 The following steps provide guidance on how to register the app [Configure an incoming link](https://confluence.atlassian.com/doc/configure-an-incoming-link-1115674733.html)

-1. Go to Administration  > General Configuration > Application links.
+1. Go to Administration  > General configuration > Application links.
 2. Select Create link
 3. Select External application, and then choose Incoming as the direction.
 4. Fill in the